-Before starting AAC, Lauren worked for just under 7 years in the for-profit sector consulting organisations on using data for improving business efficiencies and market entry.
-In her spare time she volunteered for effective animal advocacy organisations and is passionate about reducing animal suffering.
+Before starting AAC, Lauren worked previously for just under 7 years in the for-profit sector, consulting organisations on using data to improve business efficiencies and market entry projects.
+In her spare time she volunteered for effective animal advocacy organisations.

 Lauren participated in the 2019 cohort of Charity Entrepreneurship, and currently serves as a mentor for WANBAM.